pascallaliberte/sharpen.page/_posts/2020-07-17-evaluating-a-product-opportunity.md

 ## Most Products Don't Clear This Next Hurdle

-Another basic: [your product needs to address a hard struggle][struggle].
+Another basic: **your product needs to address a hard struggle**.

-That's the realization that Andrew Glaser made after creating a product that failed.
+That's the [realization that Andrew Glaser made after creating a product that failed][struggle].

 > He had a product concept.
 He showed it to people.
 They “predicted” that they’d buy it.
 He even won an award for the concept!
 He thought he had a good idea.
 >